Vav Labs

 Product / Godot 4.x / Early access

-PathForge Pro - Navigation Intelligence for Godot 4
+PathForge for Godot — production navigation for Godot 4

 A production-grade navigation layer for Godot 4.x: TileMap-driven grids, tactical pathfinding, multi-size agents, dynamic blockers, influence maps, Dijkstra maps, flow fields, and editor-first diagnostics for games where movement is gameplay.